-The Company has entered into various non-cancelable operating leases for its facilities expiring between 2022 and 2030.
-Certain lease agreements contain an option for the Company to renew a lease for a term of up to four years or an option to terminate a lease early within two years.
+The Company has entered into various non-cancelable operating leases for its facilities expiring between 2022 and 2033.
+Certain lease agreements contain an option for the Company to renew a lease for a term of up to five years or an option to terminate a lease early within one year.
 The Company considers these options, which may be elected at the Company's sole discretion, in determining the lease term on a lease-by-lease basis.